 Reader question: “I keep hearing about conventional mortgage loans for home buyers, and how they are harder to get than an FHA loan (for some reason).
-What are the main differences between FHA and conventional home loans in 2015?
+What are the main differences between FHA and conventional home loans?
 And why would one be harder to obtain than the other, if in fact that’s true?”

 Here’s the primary difference between these two types of home loans: